archiverjs/node-archiver/README.md

 Sets the entry date.
 This can be any valid date string or instance.
 Defaults to current time in locale.

+When using the `bulk` or `file` methods, fs stat data is used as the default value.

 #### store `boolean`

 If true, entry contents will be archived without compression.